pulumi/docs/content/blog/secure-cloud-kubernetes-workloads-intro/index.md

 ### AWS EKS

-EKS is the youngest of the managed Kubernetes offerings and was the last of the three to provider the native capability to push IAM roles down to pods.
-Previously, operators could install third-party solutions like [KIAM](https://github.com/uswitch/kiam) and [Kube2IAM](https://github.com/jtblin/kube2iam) in their clusters, and both of these solutions are widely used and well tested.
+EKS initially required the install of third-party solutions like [KIAM](https://github.com/uswitch/kiam) and [Kube2IAM](https://github.com/jtblin/kube2iam) in the cluster -- both of which are solutions that are widely used and well tested.

 EKS now offers a native solution, which involves creating a cluster with an OpenID connect issuer attached to it.
 You can read more about this [here](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).